Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 ## Workflow explanation

 An exchange container is the entry point for exchange data.
-The exchange data consists of collection of assets, connected through relationships - forming a graph whose states are captured into snapshots.
+The exchange data consists of collection of assets connected through relationships and forming a graph whose states are captured into snapshots.
-A more in-depth walk through the data, how it is structured, and what information it holds is discussed in the next tutorial, while here you can concentrate on ways of retrieving the data.
+A more in-depth walk through the data, how it's structured, and what information it holds is discussed in the next tutorial, while here you can concentrate on ways of retrieving the data.

 There are two ways of retrieving the data as follows: